What is an evidence-based exercise program?

 At HUR, we understand this at our core.
 In fact, research and data is the entire reason we exist.
-HUR was developed as the result of a research project at the University of Technology, Helsinki in 1989, and research continues to direct all product and software development.
+HUR was developed as the result of a research project at the University of Technology, Helsinki in 1989, and research from HUR labs continues to direct all product and software development.

 HUR machines are evidence-based.
-But, perhaps more importantly, they offer a way for care professionals to drastically increase training effectiveness through data.
-HUR SmartTouch technology provides an easy way to implement custom strength training programs, systematically adjusts as needed, and provides real-time access to individual and group data.
+But, perhaps, more importantly, they offer a way for care professionals to drastically increase training effectiveness through data.
+SmartTouch technology automatically sets and implements custom strength training programs, systematically adjusts as needed, and provides real-time access to individual and group data.